 Stuff the Peppers:

 Rinse the bell peppers and slice the tops.
-Discard the chore and the seeds.
+Discard the core and the seeds.
 Using a spoon start filling each pepper with the brown rice and mushroom mix.

 Place the peppers inside a large heavy stock pot standing up.
-Pour in the crushed San Marzano tomatoes and 2 cups pf water or vegetable stock.
+Pour in the crushed San Marzano tomatoes and 2 cups pf water or low-sodium vegetable stock.
 Add enough liquid to almost cover the peppers.
 Taste the broth at this point and season with sea salt to taste.
 Add 2 bay leaves and bring to a simmer.
-Cover with a tight lid and cook for 30 minutes until the peppers have softened.
+Cover with a tight lid and cook for 30 minutes or until the peppers have softened to your liking.

-Serve hot with a drizzle of vegan plant- based yogurt and garnished with fresh thyme.
+Serve hot with a drizzle of vegan plant-based yogurt or aioli and garnished with fresh thyme.

 Follow all the above steps, once you bring the broth to a simmer transfer the pot to a preheated 375"F oven and bake for 30 minutes.